June 24-28, 2023 | Writing Intensive June 28-29, 2023

 Held each year in June, the Conference on Poetry and Teaching (CPT) is a unique opportunity for teachers to work closely with both their peers and a team of illustrious poets who have particular expertise in working with teachers at all levels: K–12, graduate and undergraduate, and nontraditional and community-based instructors.

-The 2022 Conference on Poetry and Teaching will be held via Zoom.
-Director Dawn Potter and Associate Director Kerrin McCadden will be joined by guest faculty Julia Bouwsma and Patricia Smith, with Writing Intensive Director Teresa Carson.
+The 2023 Conference on Poetry and Teaching will be held at The Frost Place led by Director Dawn Potter and by guest faculty Tina Cane and Writing Intensive Director Teresa Carson.
 Over the course of 4½ days, faculty poets will share specific, hands-on techniques for teaching poetry.
 The emphasis is on the reading-conversation-writing-revision cycle, and our teaching approach aligns with curriculum standards for reading and writing.
-Graduate-level credits are available through Plymouth State University in New Hampshire.
 Certificate of completion includes 33 hours of continuing education credit.